-As part of the work program associated with Spud's Working Interests, to date, 584 L.Km of 2D seismic has been acquired and 1,907 L.Km of existing 2D seismic data has been purchased and an additional 197 Sq.Km of 3D seismic data has been purchased and reprocessed.
-Further, acquisition of 545 Sq.Km of 3D seismic data in Guddu Exploration License has been completed and processing is in progress.
-Moreover, the acquisition of 100 L.Km of 2D seismic data in Zarghun South Lease is in progress.
+As part of the work program associated with Spud's Working Interests, to date, 686 L.Km of 2D seismic has been acquired and 1,907 L.Km of existing 2D seismic data has been purchased and an additional 197 Sq.Km of 3D seismic data has been purchased and reprocessed.
+Further, acquisition and processing of 545 Sq.Km of 3D seismic data in Guddu Exploration License has been completed.
 As of the date of this AIF, the remaining work program associated with these blocks calls for the drilling of six exploration wells.

-As part of the work program associated with FHL's Working Interests, to date, 1,146 L.Km of 2D seismic has been acquired, 8,004 L.Km of existing 2D seismic data and 1,619 Sq.Km of 3D seismic data have been purchased.
+As part of the work program associated with FHL's Working Interests, to date, 1,146 L.Km of 2D seismic has been acquired, and 8,004 L.Km of existing 2D seismic data and 1,619 Sq.Km of existing 3D seismic data has been purchased.
 As of the date of this AIF, the remaining work program associated with these blocks calls for the drilling of two exploration wells.